Article Content

 Ticket Category Dropdown Menu

-- (Optional) Select the system component (e.g., Formula, Relationship, etc.) affected by the issue from the Component Impacted dropdown menu.
+- (Optional) Select the system component (e.g., Formula, Relationship, etc.) affected by the issue/change from the Component Impacted dropdown menu.

 Component Impacted Dropdown Menu

-- (Optional) Enter a detailed list of steps to reproduce the issue, including as much detail as possible (e.g., user, role, etc.) in the Step to Reproduce field.
+- (Optional) Enter a detailed list of steps to reproduce the issue/change, including as much detail as possible (e.g., user, role, etc.) in the Step to Reproduce field.

 Steps to Reproduce Field